 From deep friend shepherd’s pie to sweet crispy rice balls to the cotton candy taco, the State Fair of Texas literally has it all!
 My favorites were the arroz con leche, cinnamon roll, fun-l cake ice cream and obviously the corny dog!

 Overall, I loved the State Fair of Texas, and I can definitely see what all the hype is about!
-We got to see tons of local vendors, we rode the tallest ferris wheel in North America and got see to Big Tex in action.
+We got to see tons of local vendors, we rode the tallest ferris wheel in North America and got to see Big Tex in action.
 So, I’d say that my first trip to the fair was a success!

 I’m so excited that I get such an incredible state fair to look forward to every year!
 Nate and I had such a great time with new friends, and now we get to make new memories here every year.
 So, if you ever find yourself in Dallas during late September to mid October, you have to add the State Fair of Texas on your list of must-dos, for sure!